How to Start Working With an Indirect Sales Channel

 Now, that you’ve found your partner, reseller or broker what’s next?
 Try to make a deal!

 Once the partnership is established, partners or intermediaries doubt if you’ll really open up and support them.

-“If you would ask them first thing they would say is, “We need leads.
+“If you would ask them the first thing they would say is, “We need leads.
 We need more marketing material, cooperation, and you’ve got all these constructions.
-Make sure that you do that, that’s number one.” explained Michael, “You have to prove yourself in the beginning that’s why I try to close one deal as quickly as possible.
+Make sure that you do that, that’s number one.” explained Michael, “You have to prove yourself at the beginning that’s why I try to close one deal as quickly as possible.
 Just pour in all the help and you’ll see that all the rest will go a lot better.”

 The second thing you need to do is guide your partners.

 Send the best salesperson from your team to your partners for a few weeks, or really be in their business to help them.
 If you found a sales plan that works really well for you, then let them know to accelerate the sales process.

 After that, you’ll need to find one champion.
 Find the person that closes deals fast, and all the others will follow his example because they smell the money.